joshuajmurray/projectX/README.md

 # Exhibit X

 This is an interactive art exhibit using a Microsoft Kinect V1 (model 1414) and various Processing libraries.
+The Kinect V2 can be used as well with some software changes.
+Refer to Kinect resourse link for more info on using a Kinect V2.

 ## Getting Started